 More than 10 million Native Americans resided in North America before it was ever discovered.
 Since then, the race has faced many difficult challenges.
 Drug and alcohol addiction is one of the newest of the last century that continually ruins lives and destroys families.
-One in ten Native Americans deaths are related to alcohol abuse.
+One in ten Native American deaths are related to alcohol abuse.
 Sadly, only 2.4 percent of admissions to drug and alcohol treatment facilities are Native Americans.
 With the specialized program designed for Native Americans, Best Drug Rehabilitation is changing that.

 Who Benefits From the Program

-- Native Americans who are addicted to drugs or alcohol who want to regain sobriety and health through traditional teachings and ceremony;
+- Native Americans who are addicted to drugs or alcohol who want to regain sobriety and health through traditional teachings and ceremony

-- Substance abusers who seek their own path, not comfortable with typical drug rehab programs or those uncomfortable with other faith-based programs;
+- Substance abusers who seek their own path, not comfortable with typical drug rehab programs or those uncomfortable with other faith-based programs

-- Recovering abusers who want to add a dimension to the current rehabilitation program with alternative practices and spiritual counseling.
+- Recovering abusers who want to add a dimension to the current rehabilitation program with alternative practices and spiritual counseling

 Spirituality and Holistic Healing

 Spirituality and Native American practices are vital to the very core of the Native American way of life.
-At Best Drug Rehabilitation, the program designed for Native Americans understands this philosophy, believing that rehab should encompass the spirituality of the group as well as the individual and that it is a main component to their recovery.
+At Best Drug Rehabilitation, the program designed for Native Americans understands this philosophy, believing that rehab should encompass the spirituality of the group as well as the individual, and that it is a main component to their recovery.

 The approach is holistic at Best Drug Rehabilitation.
-While the person is treated with respect, the program encompasses the emotional well-being, physical health, mental and spiritual aspects of each client.
+While the person is treated with respect, the program encompasses the emotional well-being, physical health, emotional, and spiritual aspects of each client.
 Recovering from addiction means reconnecting to their spiritual roots and participating in cultural events and activities that lead them to a fuller life.

 Components to Success

-Native Americans can relearn the path to success or failure, choose success and happiness over disappointment and death and move to a place of peace in their inner being.
+Native Americans can relearn the path to success or failure, choose success and happiness over disappointment and death, and move to a place of peace in their inner being.
 There are several key steps that are specially designed in regards to treatment that include:

-- The use of customs and religion respecting the Native American traditions and way of life;
+- The use of customs and religion respecting the Native American traditions and way of life

-- Group therapy that includes talking circles for each client to communicate to increase trust and ensure personal growth;
+- Group therapy that includes talking circles for each client to communicate to increase trust and ensure personal growth

-- Confront issues of trauma, both physical and emotional, that are inherited through the culture and upbringing;
+- Confront issues of trauma, both physical and emotional, that are inherited through the culture and upbringing

-- Recovery implementing religious tools and continued spirituality based on staying clean and sober;
+- Recovery implementing religious tools and continued spirituality based on staying clean and sober

 Positive results are seen after the application of both physical and spiritual aspects.
 The clients at Best Drug Rehabilitation who experience our program for Native Americans are assisted in finding their way back to “Mino Mikana” or the “Good Path.”
 The recovering client also acquires new coping skills through the support groups.
 The counseling groups promote long-term recovery and help create confidence and hope that there will be a happier life after addiction.